SaiCharan4669/SaiCharan4669/README.md

 ### 6. Real-time Prediction System
    - Implement a prediction system to handle real-time input, allowing predictions for new laptops as they are released.

-### 7. Model Interpretability and Insights
-   - Generate insights into which features are most influential in pricing decisions.
-   - Ensure the model’s predictions are transparent, giving SmartTech Co. confidence in the pricing decisions.

-### 8. Client Presentation
-   - Summarize and present the findings, model performance, and insights to SmartTech Co. stakeholders.
-   - Address questions, gather feedback, and explore any further enhancements.
-## Contact
-For any questions, suggestions, or feedback, please reach out to me at  simplebutsimpull@gmail.com.